Chikayo-k/rate-your-stay/README.md

 - When a user has already created an account they can sign in by clicking the login button.

-- When logged in the user, they can edit and delete reviews they have created.
+- When the user is logged in, they can edit and delete reviews they have created.
 This makes sure only the user who wrote the review has control of their review.
 And users can make changes after their initial post anytime when they are logged in.